 If you use vehicles to transport chemicals - for example, between a warehouse and retail store, or to deliver directly to customers - you must label the vehicle with the correct hazard warning label for the chemicals you carry.
 If the chemicals are classed as dangerous goods, you must meet further requirements for packaging, labelling and documentation.

 Check the Department for Transport's database to find out if your chemicals are classed as dangerous goods.

 For more detailed information see HSE guidance on chemical labelling and information.

 If an SDS is provided with any chemicals you stock, follow the storage instructions on it.

 If you sell or dispense vaccines, medicines or controlled drugs, read our guidance for healthcare providers.

-If you sell or distribute any products that contain radioactive sources, you should check whether you need to have a certificate of registration from your environmental regulator.
+If you sell or distribute any products that contain radioactive sources, you should check whether you need to have a certificate of registration (Northern Ireland) or an authorisation (Scotland) from your environmental regulator.
 Smoke detectors, luminous signs and some types of medical equipment may contain radioactive sources.

 See our guidance for retailers and wholesalers for further information.

 If you sell or distribute hazardous goods, you should check they don't contain persistent organic pollutants (POPs) - a class of chemical that does not break down in the environment.
 The production and use of POPs is being phased out, and most are already banned in the UK and EU.